Atom-Learning/components/documentation/content/components.surfaces.top-bar.md

       #### Breakpoints

       The topbar will adapt it’s content according to the different breakpoints.
 Consider the tools you need for your app and what’s the best way to display them in the different breakpoints.
-Here’s an example: Notice how, in this case, the navigation elements on the tabs in bigger breakpoints become hidden under the hamburguer menu in smaller devices.
+Here’s an example:Notice how, in this case, the navigation elements on the tabs in bigger breakpoints become hidden under the hamburguer menu in smaller devices.
 Also the search bar becomes an action button on small breakpoints.

       ![Navigation topbar breakpoints](/admin/images/03-navigation-topbar-breakpoints.png "Navigation topbar breakpoints")